vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 **NOTE**: The folder and file permissions for the generated certificate and key are readable only by the user who created them.

-Running `vic-machine create` with the `--tls-cname` option also creates an environment file named <code><i>vch_name</i>.env</code>, that contains Docker environment variables that container developers can use to configure their Docker client environment:
+Running `vic-machine create` with the `--tls-cname` option also creates an environment file named <code><i>vch_name</i>.env</code>, that contains Docker environment variables that container developers can use to configure their Docker client environment.
+For information about how to connect Docker clients to VCHs, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

-- Activate TLS client verification.<pre>DOCKER_TLS_VERIFY=1</pre>
-- The path to the client certificates.<pre>DOCKER_CERT_PATH=<i>path_to_certs</i></pre>
-- The address of the VCH.<pre>DOCKER_HOST=<i>vch_address</i>:2376</pre>

-You must provide copies of the generated `cert.pem` and `key.pem` client certificate files and the environment file to container developers so that they can connect Docker clients to the VCH.
-If you deploy the VCH with the `--tls-cname` option, container developers must configure the client appropriately with one of the following options:

-- By using the `tlsverify`, `tlscert`, and `tlskey` options in Docker commands, adding `tlscacert` if a custom CA was used to sign the server certificate.
-- By setting the `DOCKER_CERT_PATH=/path/to/client/cert.pem` and `DOCKER_TLS_VERIFY=1` Docker environment variables.

-For more information about how to connect Docker clients to VCHs, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

 **NOTE**: If you do not specify `--tls-cname` but you do set a static address for the VCH on the client network interface, `vic-machine create` uses that  address for the Common Name, with the same results as if you had specified `--tls-cname`.
 For information about setting a static IP address on the client network, see [Configure the Client Network](client_network.md).